3 min read

 Far from a "luxury" position, the high-calibre EA is firmly established as imperative to the success of the executive team, and the wider business.
 It is unsurprising, then, given the role’s potential, that USA Today described the Executive Assistant as Silicon Valley’s “power job”, and reported that it is not uncommon for EAs there to pull in six-figure salaries, plus bonus and equity.

-By investing in EAs, businesses gain a fully-fledged member of the executive team, capable of performing under incredible amounts of pressure and adept at ensuring that strategic objectives are achieved.
+By investing in Executive Assistants (EAs), businesses gain a fully-fledged member of the executive team, capable of performing under incredible amounts of pressure and adept at ensuring that strategic objectives are achieved.

-Once you've come to the decision that you are going to hire an Executive Assistant, it is important that you undertake research in order to establish what most support professionals are looking for with regards to a role.
-Having a better insight into what EAs want will set you apart from other companies within the market and help you to ensure that the role and the package you are offering are both competitive and attractive to the top talent out there.
+Once you've come to the decision that you are going to hire an Executive Assistant (EA), it is important that you undertake research in order to establish what most business support professionals are looking for with regards to a role.
+Having a better insight into what EAs want will set you apart from other companies within the market and help you to ensure that the EA role and package you are offering are both competitive and attractive to top EAs out there.

 Two-thirds of the EAs we surveyed in our 2020/21 Salary & Market Insights Survey would seriously consider leaving their current role if they were to be offered a 5% pay rise elsewhere.
 54.3% of EAs stated that an annual discretionary bonus would make them stay in a role for longer, with 32.4% saying it may well influence their decision.
 Competitive benefits continue to remain a hot topic when it comes to attracting high calibre candidates, with professionals continuing to receive more perks in the last 12 months and the majority of respondents preferring to receive benefits over a cash equivalent.
 To attract the best talent, it's imperative that the salary you are offering is competitive and not below market rate; consider offering an annual discretionary bonus, as well as an annual or bi-annual salary review, where possible.